/*******************************************************************************

 /// association execution to determine the compliance status.
 If the association execution

-/// runs successfully, then the association is COMPLIANT
+/// runs successfully, then the association is COMPLIANT.
+If the association

-/// execution doesn't run successfully, the association is NON-COMPLIANT
+/// execution doesn't run successfully, the association is NON-COMPLIANT.In MANUAL mode, you must specify the AssociationId as a

 /// parameter for the PutComplianceItems API operation.
 In this case, compliance